AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

 Run MMseqs2 to cluster all phage proteins.
 The settings are "--min-seq-id 0.25 -c 0.5 -s 7.5 -e 0.001".

-**Step 6** 06.Filter_small_clusters.sh
+**Step 6** 06.Filter_small_clusters_and_find_core_virome_proteins.sh and mmseqs-parse_core-unique-flexible.py

-Filter small clusters which contain proteins from only 10 genomes.
-This will result a folder named "\*mmseqs_clusters", within which all cluster proteins are provided as "cluster_\*.faa".
+Filter small clusters which contain < 5 proteins and find core, flexible, and unique virome proteins.
+This will result a resulted folder containing three subfolders.
+The minimum number of samples/locations for core virome proteins is 7.

 **Step 7** 07.Make_genome_list.pl

-Firstly, use "ls" to make a list for all cluster protein files in folder "\*mmseqs_clusters" and name the list as "cluster_list.txt".
-Secondly, use this script to make "genomes_list.txt" in folder "\*mmseqs_clusters".
+Firstly, use "ls" to make a list for all cluster protein files in core virome folder and name the list as "cluster_list.txt".
+Secondly, use this script to make "genomes_list.txt" in the folder.
+Since I combined Axial.Plume and Axial.Seawater into one Axial, so I modified the "genomes_list.txt" as "genomes_list.mdf.txt".

 **Step 8** 08.Count_cluster_hits_by_genome.sh and count_cluster_hits_by_genome.py

-Count cluster hits by genome, and write result into a table within folder "\*mmseqs_clusters".
+Count core virome cluster hits by genome, and write result into a table within the folder

 **Step 9** 09.Make_metadata.pl